Sane24/CaP-Robot-Simulations/README.md

 # Communication-Aware Robot Policies - RoboSuite Simulations

+Research: How can a robot narrate its work so a blind user can monitor it without watching it?
 Does a Code-as-Policies robot tell a blind user what actually happened?

-Generate robot policies with LLMs, execute them on a simulated arm, and score every spoken claim against simulator ground truth.
+This github repo is for running robosuite simulations to answer these research questions, generate robot policies with LLMs, execute them on a simulated arm, and score every spoken claim against simulator ground truth.

 ## Setup